 You can order “The Epic of Juan Latino” from Amazon here.

-The Museo de la Alhambra has published a playlist on Spotify called “Música andalusí” that’s a carefully curated collection of classic Andalusian tracks originating from the music of Al Andalus of the 15th century and earlier.
-This is more than just a listening experience, it’s an aural trip to Granada in times of peace, unrest, and turbulent transformation.
+El Museo de la Alhambra has published a playlist on Spotify called “Música andalusí” that’s a carefully curated collection of classic Andalusian tracks originating from the music of Al Andalus of the 15th century and earlier.
+It’s more than just a listening experience, it’s an aural trip to Granada in times of peace, unrest, and turbulent transformation.

 Drink, “Alhamr” (The Red)